Independent Samples Which of the following involve independent sa... | Channels for Pearson+

 1

 Step 1: Understand the concept of independent samples.
-Independent samples are those where the observations in one sample do not influence or depend on the observations in another sample.
-This is a key distinction from dependent samples, where there is a relationship or pairing between the samples.
+Independent samples are those where the observations in one sample do not influence or are not related to the observations in another sample.
+Each sample is collected separately and does not depend on the other.

 Step 2: Analyze the given data set.
-In this case, the data set includes birth weights of baby boys and baby girls.
-Consider whether the birth weights of boys are influenced by or related to the birth weights of girls.
+In this case, 'Measured and Reported' includes measured heights matched with reported heights.
+This indicates that each measured height is paired with a corresponding reported height for the same subject.

-Step 3: Evaluate the independence of the samples.
-Since the birth weights of baby boys and baby girls are measured separately and there is no indication that one sample affects the other, they can be considered independent samples.
+Step 3: Determine whether the samples are independent or dependent.
+Since the measured heights are matched with the reported heights for the same individuals, the two sets of data are related.
+This means the samples are dependent, not independent.

 Verified video answer for a similar problem: